 What do you think of when you hear the words “Native American”?

-There isn’t a singular Native American identity — the US alone has 567 federally recognized tribes, as well as hundreds more unrecognized ones, each with their own history, culture and, in many cases, language.
+There isn’t a singular Native American identity — the US alone has 574 federally recognized tribes, as well as hundreds more unrecognized ones, each with their own history, culture, and in many cases, language.
 Did you know that more than 260 indigenous languages are spoken in the United States and Canada?Why Learn an Indigenous Language?

-You should consider an indigenous language if:
+You should consider learning an indigenous language if:

 You’re just interested.
 If you have a passion for a language, then go for it!
 That’s a good enough reason.

-Other Names: Tsalagi
+Other names: Tsalagi

 Region: North Carolina, Oklahoma, Arkansas

-Number of Speakers: 12,000
+Number of speakers: 12,000

-Size of Tribe: 316,000
+Size of tribe: 316,000

-More literature has been written in Cherokee than in any other Native American language.
+- More literature has been written in Cherokee than in any other Native American language.
 This literature includes dictionaries, Bible passages and a newspaper dating back to the 19th century.

-Cherokee has its own syllabary, developed by Sequoyah (George Gist) in 1821.
+- Cherokee has its own syllabary, developed by Sequoyah (George Gist) in 1821.
 Before he created the syllabary, he was illiterate.

-Cherokee often uses one word to express entire sentences.
+- Cherokee often uses one word to express entire sentences.
 One word can contain the action, the object, the subject, the context and the location — all in just a few syllables!
 This is called a polysynthetic language.

-Resource to Learn It: Take language classes online at the official Cherokee website.
+Resources: Take language classes online at the official Cherokee website.

-Other Names: Diné
+Other names: Diné

 Region: Arizona, Utah, New Mexico, Colorado

-Number of Speakers: 169,000
+Number of speakers: 169,000

-Size of Tribe: 300,000 members
+Size of tribe: 300,000 members

-This is the most spoken Native American language in the US.
+- This is the most spoken Native American language in the US.

-Navajo has four tones (high, rising, falling, low), marked by accents.
+- Navajo has four tones (high, rising, falling, low), marked by accents.

-Navajo has a slow speech tempo; in other words, it is spoken more slowly than English.
+- Navajo has a slow speech tempo; in other words, it is spoken more slowly than English.

-In 1939, Navajo speakers tried to create and implement an alphabet, but it never caught on.
+- In 1939, Navajo speakers tried to create and implement an alphabet, but it never caught on.

-1977, Star Wars was translated into Navajo, becoming the first major motion picture to be translated into a Native American language!
+- In 1977, Star Wars was translated into Navajo, becoming the first major motion picture to be translated into a Native American language!

 Language: Central Alaskan Yup’ik

-Other Names: West Alaska Eskimo
+Other names: West Alaska Yup’ik

 Region: Alaska, Canada, Siberia

-Number of Speakers: 10,400
+Number of speakers: 10,400

-Size of Tribe: 34,000 members
+Size of tribe: 34,000 members

-Four different types of Yupik are spoken in Alaska: Central Alaskan Yup’ik (10,400 speakers), Central Siberian Yupik (1,200 speakers), Alutiiq (500 speakers) and Naukan Yupik (60 speakers).
+- Four different types of Yupik are spoken in Alaska: Central Alaskan Yup’ik (10,400 speakers), Central Siberian Yupik (1,200 speakers), Alutiiq (500 speakers), and Naukan Yupik (60 speakers).

-A fifth dialect of Yupik, Serenik, went extinct in 1997.
+- A fifth dialect of Yupik, Serenik, went extinct in 1997.

-Like Cherokee, Central Alaskan Yup’ik builds out from verbs, so a single word can encapsulate an entire sentence.
+- Like Cherokee, Central Alaskan Yup’ik builds out from verbs, so a single word can encapsulate an entire sentence.
 For example: Tuntussuqatarniksaitengqiggtuq means “She/he said again that she/he was not hunting caribou.”

-Other Names: Chahta’
+Other names: Chahta’

 Region: Oklahoma, Mississippi, Louisiana, Tennessee

-Number of Speakers: 10,400
+Number of speakers: 10,400

-Size of Tribe: 300,000 members
+Size of tribe: 300,000 members

-Choctaw is very closely related to Chickasaw (spoken by 75 people), and some people consider the latter a dialect of the former.
+- Choctaw is very closely related to Chickasaw (spoken by 75 people), and some people consider the latter a dialect of the former.

-The word “Oklahoma” comes from Choctaw; it means “red people.”
+- The word “Oklahoma” comes from Choctaw; it means “red people.”

-Choctaw has three different alphabets: Byington, Swanton and Modern.
+- Choctaw has three different alphabets: Byington, Swanton and Modern.
 Most Choctaw speakers use a variation of Modern, indicating long vowels by doubling them.

-Choctaw has three dialects.
+- Choctaw has three dialects.

-Resource to Learn It: Start learning for free at the School of Choctaw Language.
+Resources: Start learning for free at the School of Choctaw Language.

-Other Names: Washoe
+Other names: Washoe

 Region: California-Nevada border

-Number of Speakers: 20
+Number of speakers: 20

-Size of Tribe: 1,500 members
+Size of tribe: 1,500 members

-An immersion school began in 1994 to try to revive the language.
+- An immersion school began in 1994 to try to revive the language.
 It closed, but many of its former students are now teachers carrying the mantle.

-Because the speaking population is so small, there are no regional differences in dialect.
+- Because the speaking population is so small, there are no regional differences in dialect.

-Washo borrows many words from English, such as k’indí (candy).
+- Washo borrows many words from English, such as k’indí (candy).

-Washo uses “ʔ” as a letter, but it’s not a question mark!
+- Washo uses “ʔ” as a letter, but it’s not a question mark!
 It’s a glottal stop, which sounds like the space between the vowel sounds in “uh-oh.”

-Resource to Learn It: Jump in at the official Washo website!
+Resources: Jump in at the official Washo website!

 Learning a Native American Language